ThinkingBeyond/BeyondQuantum-2026/Nishka Bhimavarapu/README.md

 - Has well-defined pointer states selected by einselection (stability under monitoring)

-- Broadcasts its state redundantly into the environment in SBS form
+- Displays its state redundantly into the environment in SBS form

 - Can be identified by multiple independent observers consistently